 costs in obtaining and providing the requested information.
 However, streamlined and effective mechanisms for dealing with exchange of information requests have already been established in relation to New Zealand's existing DTAs and TIEAs.
-The administrative costs of responding to requests from TCI will therefore only be marginal.
+The administrative costs of responding to requests from Anguilla will therefore only be marginal.
 Experience gained from administering the exchange of information arrangements already in place under New Zealand's existing tax treaties indicates that the benefits arising from the enhanced ability to reduce tax avoidance and evasion outweigh any of the costs that arise.

-- New Zealand may be required to bear some costs in relation to requests for information that it makes to TCI.
+- New Zealand may be required to bear some costs in relation to requests for information that it makes to Anguilla.
 A supporting less-than-treaty status instrument will be agreed between the two Contracting Parties before the TIEA enters into force.
 The supporting less-than-treaty status instrument will set out a shared understanding of the Parties with respect to costs, as is required by Article 10 of the TIEA.
 The intention of the less-than-treaty status instrument is to ensure that the requested jurisdiction does not become burdened with excessive cost when complying with a request.
-Thus, ordinary costs of complying with a request will be borne by the requested party, but extra-ordinary costs (such as the cost of hiring 3rd party translators) will be borne by the requesting party.
-This means that New Zealand could be required to bear some costs when making requests to the TCI, and vice versa. - 17 The less-than-treaty status instrument will also require the parties to consult if in any particular case extra-ordinary costs appear likely to exceed a set threshold.
-This measure will ensure that New Zealand will only progress information requests giving rise to significant reimbursement costs if the need to obtain the information justifies the expenditure.5 - The TIEA contains one article, Article 11, not found in the OECD model TIEA.
+Thus, ordinary costs of complying with a request will be borne by the requested party, but extra-ordinary costs (such as the cost of hiring 3rd party translators or interpreters) will be borne by the requesting party.
+This means that New Zealand could be required to bear some costs when making requests to Anguilla, and vice versa. - The TIEA contains one article, Article 11, not found in the OECD model TIEA.
 Article 11 imposes an obligation on the Parties not to impose "prejudicial or restrictive measures based on harmful tax practices" against each other.
 This obligation relates to the OECD Harmful Tax Practices initiative, in which the prospect of OECD member countries taking defensive measures to restrain the harmful tax practices of other countries has previously been raised.
 The key identifier of harmful tax practices is whether a jurisdiction engages in effective exchange of information on tax matters.
-Given that the TIEA provides for full exchange of information on tax matters with TCI, it would be inappropriate for New Zealand to impose any such measures on TCI while the TIEA is in force.
-The provision was included in recognition of this, but was expressed as a reciprocal obligation on both Parties. - On balance, it is in New Zealand's interests to conclude the TIEA with TCI.
+Given that the TIEA provides for full exchange of information on tax matters with Anguilla, it would be inappropriate for New Zealand to impose any such measures on Anguilla while the TIEA is in force.
+The provision was included in recognition of this, but was expressed as a reciprocal obligation on both Parties. - On balance, it is in New Zealand's interests to conclude the TIEA with Anguilla.